Improve Your Bottom-line with Healthcare Investments

 At the end of the day, people make organizations and not the other way around.
-Healthy, robust and an active workforce means an organization that is nimble, intelligent and ready to embrace challenges.
-And that’s why the need for employee wellness programs.
+A healthy, robust and active workforce means an organization that is nimble, intelligent and ready to embrace challenges.
+And that’s the main reason why organizations need employee wellness programs.

 According to statistics, healthier employees result in 25% higher productivity and take 27% lesser time off for sickness.
 Also, employees with health issues such as – obesity, diabetes, heart conditions, etc., are likely to result in higher insurance payouts, reduced productivity and have a higher cost of retention, thus accentuating the need and importance for corporate wellness.

 Researchers have concluded that every dollar invested into a good, corporate wellness program has the potential to yield seven times that amount invested in the wellness program, in terms of healthcare savings and improved productivity.
-Also, encouraging healthy lifestyle habits by employers brought down possible health risk score from 5 to almost 0 – for lifestyle-related diseases.
+Also, encouraging healthy lifestyle habits by employers can bring down a possible health risk scores from 5 to almost 0 – for lifestyle-related diseases.

-Thus, an increasing number of corporates have begun investing in corporate health and wellness programs as a business strategy and it has paid off handsomely.
+Thus, an increasing number of corporates have begun investing in employee health and wellness programs as a business strategy and it has paid off handsomely.
 Healthier organizations have started to benefit both directly and indirectly, and healthy companies have turned around healthier balance sheets as well.
-So how does this paradigm, play out in reality:
+So this how this paradigm, plays out in reality

 - Healthier employees are more secure & confident about themselves, have a greater attention span and fewer lapses in concentration at work.